 I was then able to reflect on the issues which emerged from the first two rounds of data analysis (power, identity, hierarchy, knowledge as power, pedagogical knowledge) in relation to action research and the ways in which I had aspired for the research to unfold.
 The issues of hierarchy, identity and power were challenges to professional/academic collaboration in university work.
 Issues of knowledge power and knowledge deficits gave rise to questions about co-constructing knowledge and the types of knowledge we needed to develop WP work.
 This then led to questions about the purpose of this research and what claims it might make about having effected change of any kind.
 Using the three principles (collaboration, co-construction of knowledge and action for social change) as barometers for how closely we had adhered to the ethos of action research enabled me to critique assumptions I had made during earlier iterations of the analysis based on whether they were made from a collaborative perspective, or if knowledge was being genuinely co-constructed and by whom.

-Spiral Data Evidence/quotation Distanced analysis Initial analysis Plan Meeting notes "I don't know how useful this is but I really think our society fetishises social mobility" - my heart sinks in response to P's comment surely this would have been worth pursuing as a discussion?
+Spiral Data Evidence/quotation Distanced analysis Initial analysis stage Plan source Meeting notes "I don't know how useful this is but I really think our society fetishises social mobility" - my heart sinks in response to P's comment surely this would have been worth pursuing as a discussion?
 Was the anxiety provoked by P's comment about my knowledge insecurity/intimidation (perceived academic power) or about pressures of time and agenda (my power as lead researcher)?
 This is another example of the tensions caused by hierarchy in our role relationships; this is an excellent question yet my response is fear and intimidation rather than a will to draw it out into a discussion.
 To combat the feeling of powerlessness (lack of knowledge) I am resistant to fully embracing the opportunity for collaboration Diary S looked anxious, describing Y9 as her "nightmare class" from her PGCE experience.
 H also said, after his similar experience he "vowed never to work in a school" co-researchers expressing their fear and uncertainty in this realm - is this a lack of pedagogical knowledge?
 Pedagogic knowledge becomes highly valued as it is needed to prepare for the taster sessions and I am recognized as the possessor of that knowledge/expert.
 There is a distinct shift of expertise at this juncture in the first phase.

-Act Diary What I did was offer Really what was I This links to earlier

-(1) reassurance.
-What I felt expecting?
-How arrogant perceptions of hierarchy

-was a degree of irritation that I thought my research in the research and

-that this (my research) should be a central where my role sits

-had not been prioritised. concern of theirs.
-Was this within that

-not simply the old wound organisational

-of second-class citizen structure.
-Are different

-opening again?
-How does "types" of research

-this speak to (arts/social sciences etc)

-collaboration? more valued or engaged

-in inter-disciplinary

-struggles themselves?

-1
+Act (1) Diary What I did was offer reassurance.
+What I felt was a degree of irritation that this (my research) had not been prioritised.
+Really what was I expecting?
+How arrogant that I thought my research should be a central concern of theirs.
+Was this not simply the old wound of second-class citizen opening again?
+How does this speak to collaboration?
+This links to earlier perceptions of hierarchy in the research and where my role sits within that organisational structure.
+Are different "types" of research (arts/social sciences etc) more valued or engaged in inter-disciplinary struggles themselves?